I've got a split personality when it comes to food. When I'm out on the road,

-Heat the oven to 400°F and arrange rack in the middle.
-Place the squash on a rimmed baking sheet, drizzle with 1 tablespoon of the oil and season with salt.
+Roast The Butternut Squash: Heat the oven to 400°F and arrange the rack in the middle.
+Place the squash on a rimmed baking sheet, drizzle with 1 tablespoon of the oil, and season with salt.
 Roast the squash until knife tender, about 30 minutes.
 Remove and cool until you're able to handle the squash.

 Dressing can be made up to 1 day ahead of time.
 Store refrigerated in an airtight container and bring to room temperature (you may need to thin it with hot water) to use.